Battle of Cadfan: Background

-The English preparations and advance
+English preparations and advance

 The English army was transported by sea and landed near Carmarthen.
 On Tuesday 29 May 1257, the English army was assembled.
 The army was made up mainly of soldiers from England, but their ranks were bolstered by local English and Gascon colonists as well as some Welsh soldiers and mercenaries.
 The following Thursday, the English army marched towards Llandeilo through the Towy valley suppressing Welsh opposition and pillaging and destroying Welsh settlements.
 The English plan was to force the nearby fortress, Dinefwr Castle, to surrender through intimidation.

-The battle
+Battle

-The first day
+First day

 On Friday night, the English army encamped in the vicinity of Llandeilo Fawr.
 Maredudd ap Rhys and Maredudd ap Owain had armies hidden in the woods which had followed the English army.
 The Welsh army harassed the encamped English constantly with a combination of arrows, spears, and intimidating sounds.
 The English suffered some casualties, and since morale was low, Stephen Bauzan quickly sent Rhys Fychan (who had guided the army) to negotiate with Dinefwr castle's garrison.
 However, Rhys is said to have either been seized by the garrison or to have betrayed the English.
 Either way, the English army had now lost its guide.

-The second day
+Second day

-The Battle of Coed Llathen
+Battle of Coed Llathen

 Lacking a guide, the English army decided to march back to Carmarthen.
 The Welsh armies in the woods hit the English with devastating guerrilla attacks (using mostly bows or javelins) from the first hour of Saturday right up until midday.
 There was an engagement between the two forces at midday which saw the Welsh troops outflank the English and successfully capture the English supply train at Coed Llathen.
 Although there seem to have been few casualties, the engagement at Coed Llathen swung the balance in favour of the Welsh since the English had lost most of their provisions.

-The Battle of Cymerau
+Battle of Cymerau

 Following their defeat at Coed Llathen, the English army retreated westward towards Cymerau.
 The land at Cymerau was ideal for the Welsh since it contained ravines and heavily wooded areas which would allow the Welsh to ambush the English with ease.
 The land was also wet and marshy, meaning that the English knights would have trouble riding over it.

 The Welsh ambushed the English with their full army and a bloody battle ensued.
 Many English were said to have been torn from their mounts and trampled to death by the Welsh army.
 Stephen Bauzan was killed along with around 1,000–3,000 of his men (the amount killed varies with the source).
 The remaining Englishmen fled the battle.

 Llywelyn ap Gruffudd, Prince of Gwynedd, is said to have been present at the battle, collecting spoils from the fallen English army.